crimsonpistil/findings/README.md

 This repository is for **documentation and research purposes only**.
 It may contain references to malicious domains, IP addresses, or payloads observed during analysis.
 Do **not** interact with these IOCs outside of a controlled and isolated environment.
-*This repo is for my personal findings and notes across different investigations.
-It is not tied to any single organization or case.*
+This repo is for my personal findings and notes across different investigations.

 // 0x4B54